What Is the Prescription Interdiction & Litigation (PIL) Task Force?

 The consequences of being charged with opioid fraud depend on whether the charges are civil or criminal in nature.
 When facing an opioid fraud investigation, you want to keep the investigation civil if at all possible.
 While the civil penalties under the False Claims Act and other federal statutes can be substantial, being criminally charged under the False Claims Act or the Controlled Substances Act can lead to long-term federal imprisonment.

 Q: When do I need to think about hiring an attorney?

 If you have been contacted by the PIL Task Force, you need to hire an experienced healthcare fraud defense attorney to represent you during the PIL Task Force’s investigation.
 You do not want to wait until you have been civilly or criminally charged.
 At Oberheiden, P.C., we represent healthcare providers in federal fraud investigations nationwide and we can take action immediately, if necessary, to protect you.

 Contact the Federal Defense Team at Oberheiden, P.C.

 Have you been contacted by federal agents from the Prescription Interdiction & Litigation (PIL) Task Force?
-If so, it is important that you speak with an attorney who has extensive experience in federal health care fraud investigations.
-To schedule a confidential case assessment as soon as possible, call (888) 519-4897 or inquire online now.
+If so, it is important that you speak with an attorney who has extensive experience in federal healthcare fraud investigations.
+We represent clients in need of qui tam defense, involved in False Claim Act investigation, facing federal criminal charges, and in other legal matters.
+To schedule a confidential case assessment as soon as possible, call 888-680-1745 or inquire online now.